-Braze welding uses similar equipment as fusion welding but uses a different filler metal based on copper.
+Braze welding uses similar equipment as fusion welding but a different filler metal based on copper.
 The copper-based wire melts at a lower temperature than welding wires.

-The most popular braze welding wires are silicon bronze (ERCuSi or SiB) and aluminum bronze (ERCuAl).
+The most popular braze wires are silicon bronze (ERCuSi or SiB) and aluminum bronze (ERCuAl).
 The ERCuAl has higher tensile strength, but it doesn’t wet out like ERCuSi.

 Because braze welding does not penetrate the casting, it lacks the strength of fusion welding.
 It also has lower heat resistance.
-If brazing filler metal heats up to 930 °F (500 °C), it will lose a lot of strength and will not be able to hold the joint.
+If braze filler metal heats up to 930 °F (500 °C), it will lose a lot of strength and will not be able to hold the joint.
 Therefore, it would be best not to braze weld projects that reach 400 °F (200 °C) or higher temperatures.

 Furthermore, it needs perfectly clean metal to flow correctly, especially if you work with gray iron.
 Finally, braze weld metal always has goldish color.